-It begins with a relatively weak tutorial which is a shame because some moves would have been handy to know about in the early stages.
+It begins with a relatively weak tutorial which is a shame because it’s not your casual golf game in Algarve, some moves would have been handy to know about in the early stages.
 I wasn’t aware until about halfway through you could press the right trigger to dodge just before an enemy attacks you, essentially allowing you to teleport away and return with a strike of your own.
 However, after you’ve escaped the first wave of enemies of the game, you begin to understand how combat and movement works, and you’ll be stringing together chains of magnificent moves.

 You have a light attack and a heavy attack, and depending on what weapon you’ve equipped these strikes can do varying degrees of damage.
 Along with your weapon attacks, you have pod: a small, hovering machine that can fire bullets, lasers, and missiles at your enemy, even whilst you’re attacking with a melee weapon.
 Learning to decide which weapon to use when is the key to smart combat, and the various machines and bosses you’ll encounter require different approaches.
 Along with combat on the ground, NieR: Automata also features segments of flying around in your mech; these sections are super fun, and employ a twin-stick shooter mechanic in true bullet hell style.